Ian Haney López

-Ian F. Haney López (born 1964) is the Chief Justice Earl Warren Professor of Public Law at the University of California, Berkeley.
+Ian F. Haney López (born July 6, 1964) is an American legal scholar who is the Chief Justice Earl Warren Professor of Public Law at UC Berkeley School of Law.
 He works in the area of racism and racial justice in American law.

 Life and career

 Haney López born on July 6, 1964, in Hawaii, where he was raised.
 His father, Terrence Haney, is from Washington.
 His mother, Maria López Haney, is from El Salvador.
-Ian changed his surname from Haney to Haney López while a graduate student at Princeton University to honor the Latino tradition of using both his parents' names, though also to resist the "honorary whiteness" that is sometimes offered to accomplished people of color.
+He changed his surname from Haney to Haney López while a graduate student at Princeton University to honor the Latino tradition of using both his parents' names, though also to resist the "honorary whiteness" that is sometimes offered to accomplished people of color.

-He is a pioneering writer in the genre of critical race theory.
+He writes on critical race theory.
 He gained early renown for White by Law: The Legal Construction of Race.
 The book explores judicial efforts to interpret the legal requirement, utilized until 1952, that one be a "white person" in order to gain naturalized citizenship.
 He next published Racism on Trial: The Chicano Fight for Justice, which documents how police violence helped racialize and radicalize Mexican-American activists during the late 1960s, leading to the development of a non-white Chicano identity.

 Haney López also closely studies the Supreme Court's interpretation of the constitutional command of "equality".
 In an article, he describes the origins of the Supreme Court's doctrine of "colorblindness".
 Under this doctrine, state actions that expressly mention race are almost always viewed as tantamount to racism and so declared unconstitutional.
 The prime example is affirmative action, because these programs make the reliance on race explicit.

-In another article, Haney López took on the intent doctrine.
-Under this doctrine, state conduct that does not directly mention race is almost never viewed as racism and so is routinely allowed.
-Yet, since the civil rights era, almost all mistreatment of people of color and women has been accomplished indirectly, without any formal invocation of race or gender.
-In other words, under colorblindness, affirmative action amounts to racism, but almost all discrimination against people of color is perfectly legal so long as conducted with a modicum of subterfuge.

 To understand the modern Supreme Court, Haney López began to study the politics of judicial appointments, quickly coming to recognize that the justices hostile to civil rights were appointed by presidents who campaigned on coded themes of racial threats from people of color.
 In 2011 he gave the annual Derrick Bell Lecture on this topic at New York University School of Law.
 Sherrilyn Ifill, currently head of the NAACP Legal Defense and Education Fund, named Haney López's NYU talk as the "Best lecture on race and the law" for 2011.